FusionAuth/fusionauth-react-sdk/README.md

 This endpoint must:

-1. Use `access_token` from cookie and use as the Bearer token to call `/oauth2/userinfo`
+1. Use `app.at` from cookie and use as the Bearer token to call `/oauth2/userinfo`
 2. Return json data

 [Example